 For more information about obtaining an Indian visa for UK citizens, check your government’s website for further details.

 VACCINations for India

-- Feet are considered unclean by many, so if you step on something, or accidentally touch someone with your feet, always apologise.
+- Feet are considered as unclean by many.
+Be sure to always apologise if you step on something, or accidentally touch someone with your feet.

-- Personal space is a myth in India, so don’t be offended if someone openly stares or brushes up against you.
-That said, please avoid crowded places if this makes you uncomfortable.
-If you feel unsafe, ask for help, preferably from a member of the police.
+- Lack of personal space is common in India, do not be offended is people openly stare, or brush up against you.
+However, avoid crowded places if it makes you uncomfortable.
+If you feel unsafe, go to the police for help.

-- Smoking in public is illegal, though you’ll see everyone doing it.
+- Smoking in public is illegal in India, though you’re likely to see everyone doing it.
 Just be aware that the law exists in case you’re questioned.